Philadelphia Club

-Philadelphia Club was founded in 1834 and is located at 13th and Walnut Streets in Center City, Philadelphia.
+Philadelphia Club was founded in 1834 and is located at 13th and Walnut Streets in Center City Philadelphia.
 It is the oldest city club in the United States and one of the oldest gentlemen's clubs.
 Notable members have included George Meade, Owen Wister, and many members of the Du Pont and Biddle families.

 History

-Founding
+19th century

 The club's founders were a group of men who met to play cards at Mrs. Rubicam's Coffeehouse at the northwest corner of 5th & Minor Streets in Philadelphia.
 In early 1834, they moved around the corner to the Adelphia Building at 212 South 5th Street, taking the new building's name as the club's name.
 The Adelphia Club held its first recorded meeting on March 21, 1834.
 The following year, its members moved to the Joseph Bonaparte house at 260 South 9th Street, and changed the club's name to The Philadelphia Club.
-In 1843 they moved to 919 Walnut Street, and in 1850 the club moved to its current location, the Thomas Butler Mansion at 1301 Walnut Street.
-Frederick J. Benton the great-grandson of Joseph Bonaparte, was the owner of the nightspot in the 1930s early 1940s.

-American Civil War
+Design of the Butler Mansion is attributed to William Strickland and was one of his few residential commissions.
+It was built as a city house for Thomas Butler, only son of South Carolina U.S. Senator Pierce Butler.
+Thomas Butler died before the building's 1838 completion, and it stood vacant until its 1849 purchase by The Philadelphia Club.

+The club added a billiard room, moved the kitchen to the basement, and opened its new clubhouse in 1850.
+It was altered in 1888-89 by Frank Furness, who designed a rear addition and expanded its kitchens and main dining room.
+Wilson Eyre renovated its interiors a decade later, and additional alterations were done by Horace Trumbauer in 1905 and 1908, and by Mellor, Meigs & Howe in 1916.